numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-Limits define the limitations such as buffer read batch size for all the vertices of a pipeline, they could be overridden by each vertex’s settings
+Limits define the limitations such as partition read batch size for all the vertices of a pipeline, they could be overridden by each vertex’s settings
 </p>
 </td>